muscak/Brain-Stroke-Prediction/README.md

 # Brain Stroke Prediction
+A stroke is a medical condition in which poor blood flow to the brain causes cell death [1].
 This is basically a classification problem.
 The aim of this study is to check how well it can be predicted if patient will have barin stroke based on the available health data such as glucose level, age, gender etc.

 We checked the [data](https://github.com/muscak/Brain-Stroke-Prediction/tree/main/Data) and performed some explanotary data analysis first, then processed the data as needed.
 Fortunately there was no Null values in any of the features.
 One of the major challenges that we faced was that the data was imbalaced.
 The ratio of the people who had no stroke was 96.30% and the people who had stroke was 3.70%.
 The gap between these two classes was huge.
 <p align='center' >